WSOB Expectations of Excellence

 - If you are struggling in a course, check for on-campus tutoring available from the Dean of Students office and meet with your professor.

 - Complete assignments and take exams on time.

 - Do not plagiarize or cheat.
-This is strictly against college policy.
+This is strictly against DSC policy.

 - Address your instructors in person and in emails in a professional tone and format.
-If you know your instructor is a Dr., they expect to be addressed as “Doctor”, otherwise call them Professor (Last Name) and not Mr. or Ms.
+If you know your instructor has a Ph.D. or DBA degree, they expect to be addressed as “Doctor”, otherwise call them Professor (Last Name) and not Mr. or Ms.

-- Give your instructors time to reply to e-mails; however, e-mails often get buried, so after 24 hours, a polite follow-up would be appropriate.
+- Allow your instructors time to reply to e-mails; however, e-mails often get buried, so after 24 hours, a polite follow-up is appropriate.

 - Do not improperly copy, store, or disclose privileged information.
 You should never reveal private or proprietary information for which you have access or gain knowledge.